We understand the challenges of mental health and dementia care

 Enjoy time outdoors

 We understand the importance of access to the outdoors as it provides the opportunity for exercise, fresh air, relieves tension and anxiety and offers personal space for reflection and privacy.
 Being outside stimulates the production of vitamin D, helping to maintain healthy muscles and bones.
-It also offers stimulation in the form of different colours, textures and natural smells and sounds.
+It also provides stimulation in the form of different colours, textures and natural smells and sounds.

 How we can help with the right help and support

-- Peer support that helps to reduce the stigma and isolation that many older people with mental health problems experience;
+- Peer support helps to reduce the stigma and isolation that many older people with mental health problems experience;

 - Responsive and personalised services;